List of Emmerdale characters introduced in 2013: Harriet Finch

 Following Mark's arrival in the village, actress Blyton stated that despite the characters having a "history" with each other, Harriet is "not happy about him being back in their lives".
 Harriet does not know that Mark is forcing Cain to do drug runs for him.
 Blyton explains that whilst Harriet may not know all of the details, "she knows something's not right", which prompts her to "put her detective head on again and try to get to the bottom of it".
 She added that Harriet will "take some quite big risks" to protect Dawn and Will, and when asked if she is capable of taking him down, she teased: "watch this space — and believe in girl power!".
 Following Mark's murder, Blyton admitted that her character may be "too far gone for a redemption story", and that she would be axed.
 She explained: "You always worry that your days might be numbered.
 There have got to be consequences, whether that happens a year down the line or two years down the line, you can't get away with murder.
 But I'll stay for as long as they want me to stay.
 I love the show and the role; thank heavens for it."
 Digital Spy stated that prior to the storyline, Harriet was a fan-favourite character, but that "viewers have lost faith" following her actions.
 Despite the opinions on her character, Blyton's performance in the storyline was praised by viewers, with people describing her as "incredible" and stating that they will be "worshipping" her.
 Following Harriet's guilt over what happened to Mark, she locks herself in a basement.
 Since she is at "breaking point" and is trying to "unburden herself", she "needs time to reflect, to find her faith again".
 Harriet convinces that the best option is to lock herself away, though he thinks "that Harriet has lost her marbles".
 Blyton recalled a conversation that she had with executive producer Jane Hudson, where they agreed that they had to "ground Harriet".
 She explained: "it wouldn't be a rocking back and forth kind of madness: she wouldn't be climbing the walls.
 Instead, she needs time to ground herself."
 She added that while in real life she is not religious at all, her character "just doesn't know how to live without her faith", and without her role as a vicar, she would be "pretty lost".

 The character made a surprise departure from the series on 17 October 2022 when she was killed off as part of the show's 50th anniversary celebrations.

+In 2021, Laura-Jayne Tyler called Harriet rejoining the police the "most hilariously batty soap storyline in a long time", and joked whether Harriet would have to investigate the murder that she had helped cover up, calling it "Brillant".